18th August 2024

 However, for the purpose of your canal boat holiday, we will focus on Visitor moorings.

 Visitor moorings are specifically designed for short stays.
 However, based on the popularity of each route, mooring times can vary.
-Therefore, it’s important that you read all signage carefully, as short-stay moorings can range from as little as 4hrs up to 14 days.
+Therefore, you must read all signage carefully, as short-stay moorings can range from as little as 4 hours up to 14 days.

 However long you intend to moor, it’s important to always consider other canal users.
 So, here are some simple tips for mooring etiquette: